Where and when?

 Profiteroles -vanilla ice cream, praline, warm chocolate sauce.
 How much better could it get ?

-Our server Kyle and his expertise suggested we also get something off the menu to end this epic experience by bringing us the Marquise de Chocolate crème anglaise.
+Our server Kyle and his expertise suggested we also get something off the menu to end this epic experience by bringing us the Marquise de Chocolate crème Anglaise.
 Beautiful creamy rich chocolate swimming gently in a cream sauce splashed with berries.
 A perfect dot at the end of this sentence.

 Cocktails inspired by the life of Pierre Cardin (who at 97 is still active with his fashion, licensing and restaurant empire) were created by Loriana Sanabria for Maxim’s at The Norm.
 They include the Le Costumier, or The Costume Maker (champagne, St. Germain, gin, lemon juice, hibiscus lime syrup), which is a reference to Cardin’s penchant for designing costumes and masks for the theater.
-Additional cocktails include The Cylindre (cognac, absinthe, pomegranate jelly, lime juice, hibiscus lime syrup), named after Cardin’s men’s collection, and The Tailor’s White Sangria (white grape juice, pomegranate vodka, Triple Sec, simple syrup, honey, pinot grigio), among others.
+Additional cocktails include The Cylindre (Cognac, absinthe, pomegranate jelly, lime juice, hibiscus lime syrup), named after Cardin’s men’s collection, and The Tailor’s White Sangria (white grape juice, pomegranate vodka, triple sec, simple syrup, honey, pinot grigio), among others.
 The sangria is a nod to the 1950 hiring of Cardin by Christian Dior as a tailor for the House of Dior.

 Chris was our bartender.
 Very engaging.
 His passion for his mixology shows in the care he takes with every drink.
 As you know my photographer and partner, Mike is always on the quest for the best old Fashion.
 Chris did very well.
 Not being a brown liquor person myself my sip was very inviting.

-Lori’s expertise creation of the specialty cocktails had Chris encourage me to try the Espace.
+Lori’s expert creation of the specialty cocktails had Chris encourage me to try the Espace.
 Tequila, lime, triple sec with blue curacao.
 Beautiful and so delicious this drink will be in my food memory bank for a long time.

 Above the food, which was all exquisite.
 From the salad to the espresso.